btjanaka/academic-site/src/_posts/2020-06-25-applying-grad-school.md

 down a few lessons I learned.<!--excerpt-separator--> To begin, I will talk about my overall experience.
-The summer after high school (2017), I took the GRE, as I knew I wanted to pursue some kind of graduate education, and the GRE was not much of a stretch after the SAT.
+The summer after high school (2017), I took the GRE, as I knew I wanted to pursue some kind of graduate education, and the GRE was not much of a stretch after the SAT and ACT.
 Then, around March or April of last year (2019), I began talking to various professors about what grad school entailed, and whether it would be a good fit for me.
 Eventually, I decided to pursue a PhD, so I began applying to the [NSF GRFP](https://nsfgrfp.org) (a fellowship for grad students) around May.
 Then in fall (October/November), I began applying to CS PhD programs.
-Ultimately, I applied to 9 grad schools and was accepted into 2 (UCI and USC).
+Ultimately, I applied to nine grad schools and was accepted into two.
 Eventually, I chose to go to USC.
 With that said, below is a list of things I learned.
 Some items come from first-hand experience, while others were passed along to me.

 1. **Figure out what you're getting yourself into.** Grad school is no small undertaking.
-Basically, you'll be spending 6 years (hopefully not more) working full-time as a researcher in your advisor's lab.
+Basically, you'll be spending up to 6 years (hopefully not more) working full-time as a researcher in your advisor's lab.
 Unlike in undergraduate, courses will be secondary; i.e. you'll have to take a few, but they will mostly be aimed at supplementing your research.
 In short, grad